top of page

 Our Vision for Reconciliation

-Our vision is to meaningfully embed Aboriginal and Torres Strait Islander cultures into our everyday program and practices.
-We aim to plan and provide respectful experiences that explore fairness, justice and equity.
-We understand that our Reconciliation Action Plan (RAP) is a living document, that is constantly growing, and we are committed to continuous learning throughout this process.
+Our vision is to meaningfully embed Aboriginal and Torres Strait Islander cultures, histories and contributions into our everyday program, practices and environment.
+We embed respectful experiences that explore fairness, justice, equality and equity between Aboriginal and Torres Strait Islander peoples and non-Indigenous people.
+We recognise that our Reconciliation Action Plan (RAP) is a living document, that is constantly growing, and we are committed to continuous learning throughout this process.

 watch them grow.jpg